ABOUT

 LISA SCHULBERG

-On graduating, Lisa toured extensively for 7 years across the UK and Europe in acting roles, from Shakespeare to Soap opera, in Stratford Upon Avon and Manchester to London.
+Lisa’s spent her lifetime in the arts and is passionate about the positive effects it can have on us all.
+As a professional actress, Lisa toured extensively for 7 years across the UK and Europe in acting roles, from Shakespeare to Soap Opera, in Stratford Upon Avon and Manchester to London.
 Lisa’s career highlight was 100 shows playing Marianne Dashwood in the stage premier of Sense and Sensibility.
-Whilst building up her TV and film work presenting for BBC London and playing a lead in a British Television Award winning film, Lisa began teaching and directing.
+Whilst building up her TV and film work, presenting for BBC London, and playing a lead in a British Television Award winning film, Lisa began teaching and directing.

 Lisa taught Acting, Voice Theory and LAMDA for Italia Conti for 8 years and has directed and run numerous youth theatres including Snap, Trestle, and our now twice National Theatre Connections selected Best Youth Theatre.
-After working on numerous mental health and wellbeing projects for theatre companies, councils and charities as a performer, writer and director.

-Lisa set up Tip of the Iceberg Theatre Company in 2007, with the aim to involve, inform and inspire people to lead happier lives and her work on mental health and relationships has reached over ½ million young people.
+After working on numerous mental health and wellbeing projects for theatre companies, councils and charities as a performer, writer, director and workshop facilitator Lisa set up Tip of the Iceberg Theatre Company in 2007, with the aim to involve, inform and inspire people to lead happier lives, her work and mental wellbeing and relationship projects have reached over ½ million young people.